SmartDataAnalytics/SDA-Publications/README.md

 4. **Optional:** If you want to start from scratch:
     * Empty the file sda.bib (contains all valid publications)
     * Empty the file src/blacklist.txt (contains the titles of ignores publications)
     * Change the SAMPLE_SPREADSHEET_ID in src/get_publication_fetching_data.py to the ID of the Google spreadsheet that contains the mapping from people to DBLP IDs.
+An example for such a spreadsheet can be found under `examples/dblpSpreadsheet.xlsx`.

 ## Importing new publications